MoinDalvs/Learn_Statistics_for_Data_science/README.md

 Stratification is the process of dividing a set of sampling units into one or more subgroups (i.e., strata) prior to selection of units for sampling.
 Sampling units are then selected randomly within each stratum.
 The purpose of using stratification is to account for variability in a population that can be explained by another variable (e.g., vegetation type, aspect, soil type).
 Therefore, strata should be defined so that the population conditions are similar within the strata.

 Sampling effort does not need to be equally allocated between strata.
 It is common for sampling intensity to be varied between strata based on either the variability of the population parameter within the strata or the size of the strata.

+A stratified sample is a mini-reproduction of the population.
+Before sampling, the population is divided into characteristics of importance for the research.
+For example, by gender, social class, education level, religion, etc. Then the population is randomly sampled within each category or stratum.
+If 38% of the population is college-educated, then 38% of the sample is randomly selected from the college-educated population.
+Stratified samples are as good as or better than random samples, but they require fairly detailed advance knowledge of the population characteristics, and therefore are more difficult to construct.

 **Advantages of stratified random sampling**